Tone of Voice: Brand Guidelines, Examples

 PETA (People for the Ethical Treatment of Animals)

-Now, marketing doesn’t always serve the purposes of selling.
+Now, marketing doesn’t always serve the purpose of selling.

 In this case, for instance, it is to raise awareness.